Statistical Frameworks for Oncology Dose-Finding Designs with Late-Onset Toxicities: A Review: Two Classes of Time-to-Event Designs

-In the presence of pending outcomes, let $A = \A^*[(\by_{\obs}, \bY_{\mis}), \bz]$ denote the dose assignment decision.
+In the presence of pending outcomes, let $A = \A^*[(\by_{\obs}, \bY_{\mis}), \bz]$ denote the dose-assignment decision.
 Since $\bY_{\mis}$ is a vector of latent variables and $A$ is a function of $\bY_{\mis}$, $A$ is essentially a random variable.
 Under the Bayesian paradigm, the posterior distribution of $A$ is given by

 Here,

 is the posterior predictive distribution of $\bY_{\mis}$, and $\Pr(\bY_{\mis} = \by_{\mis} \mid \HH, \bp, \bxi)$ is given in \eqref{eq:dist_missing}.
 From a frequentist perspective, instead of marginalizing over the posterior distribution of $\bp$ and $\bxi$, one could plug in the MLE of $\bp$ and $\bxi$.
 The probability \eqref{eq:post_decision} is referred to as the POD, which accounts for the variability in the missing data and directly reflects the confidence of every possible decision.
 The dose assignment for the next patient can be guided by the POD.
 For example, one may make the decision with the highest POD, $a^* = \argmax_a \Pr(A = a \mid \HH)$.